reactables/reactables/docs/src/content/getting-started/core-concepts.md

 When an action is dispatched and a side effect is needed, a replayed action is sent through an effect stream to execute the side effect.

-Responses (if exists) are then mapped into actions and relayed to the store.
+Responses are then mapped into actions and relayed to the store.

 <a href="/ReactablePrimitiveTwo.jpg" target="_blank" rel="noreferrer">
   <img src="/ReactablePrimitiveTwo.jpg" alt="Effects" title="Effects" style="max-width: 300px" />